SimplyProgrammer/Lightweight-config.zsh/README.md

 * Simplified build process.
 Only a few external dependencies, no o-my-zsh required...

 ## Install
+It should be compatible with any POSIX-compliant system that supports zsh.
+Windows is not supported...<br>
 Only git is required.
 ```
 mkdir -p ~/.config/zsh/config.zsh && cd "$_" && git clone "https://github.com/SimplyProgrammer/Lightweight-config.zsh.git" . && chmod 755 build.sh setup-all.sh && ./setup-all.sh